 Whether you are changing your career or switching jobs, scoring an interview is always exciting and nerve-wracking.
 Feel free to celebrate first, since getting an interview is the first step to achieving your goals.
 The next action to take now is to show the potential employer that you are as fit and qualified for the job as your application portrayed.
 To do so, preparation is key–especially for the really tough interview questions.
+Everyone has their strengths and weaknesses when interviewing, and practice helps prevent issues.

 In an interview, regardless of the job or field, predicting the questions you might receive is definitely a gamble.
 Every employer differs in their hiring process and the information they think would best encapsulate how fit you are for the company.
 Some interview questions may be general and common across most interviews.
 For example, you might hear: “Tell me a little about yourself,” or “What did you learn from previous jobs that are relevant to this job?”
 Other questions might pop up that throw you for a loop.
 Tough interview questions, albeit rare, may impact the chance of you getting hired.